 When Apple Maps launched back in September, 2012 with the release of iOS 6, it was considered inferior to Google Maps by many users.
 Over the following years, Apple Maps has struggled to catch up to Google, but with the release of iOS 10, it seems like Apple Maps is reaching a point where it is worthy of competing with Google Maps.
 While Google may still hold users’ favor, Apple has recently made some significant changes to its UI and functionality that are worth considering.
 Here are three Apple Maps upgrades that could make it the go-to for iOS users and make it an essential to your location data distribution strategy.

-The new Apple Maps interface provides more valuable information that users care about, presenting brands with a huge opportunity.
+Design The new Apple Maps interface provides more valuable information that users care about, presenting brands with a huge opportunity.
 When searching for nearby locations, a user need only swipe up in order to find more information about a particular business, such as phone number, website, address, store hours and reviews.
 Brands can showcase their customers’ positive feedback and provide additional details about the location by claiming relevant categories.

 The iOS 10 Maps update also makes it easy to save a location as a favorite spot, or to rename a location that you visit frequently, such as “Home,” “School,” or “Work.”
 Whereas, older versions of Apple Maps made it a frustrating experience to save favorite locations and often proved buggy when attempting to map directions to one of those destinations, iOS 10 has seemed to resolve these issues.